expliot-framework/expliot/docs/about.rst

 framework that can encompass different functionality for an IoT pentest.
 I chose Ruby as a language for implementing it as it is quite flexible.
-During the development, I realized that there was not much support for hardware and radio interfacing in ruby.
+During the development, I realized that there was not much support for hardware and radio interfacing in Ruby.
 The first version was written in Ruby and after a lot of thought and stress I decided to rewrite it in Python.
 The current version is obviously in Python 3.

 License
 -------